armaaar/mini-router/README.md

 $router->any($route, $handler);    # match any request method

 ```
 These methods accepts the HTTP method the route must match, the route pattern and a callable handler, which can be a closure, function name or ['ClassName', 'method'] pair.
-Note that the router doesn't by default echo the returned value from the handler, so if you want to send something back to the client you need to `echo` it, not `return` it.
+Note that the router doesn't by default echo the returned value from the handler, so if you want to send something back to the client you need to `echo` it, not to `return` it.

 ### Regex Shortcuts